Mario Praz: Design writings

-Further, Praz has made an influential impact on the way interior design has been studied and documented since the mid twentieth century.
+Further, Praz has made an influential impact on the way interior design has been studied and documented since the mid-twentieth century.
 He helped foster the change in the growth of historical design studies and research.
 His work, An Illustrated History of Interior Decoration, "merges a traditional art-historical approach with philosophical musings about the role of interior assemblage".
 Praz was one of the first critics to look into the links between the contexts of art history, and link it to the interior workings of a space.
 He was one of the first designers to note that furnishings were a representation of the individual.
 This is shown in this writing as he states "furnishings are tangible artefacts of social history".
-The concept about the need of furnishing is addressed in the initial states of this publication.
+The concept of the need for furnishing is addressed in the initial stages of this publication.
 Praz sees the house and its interiority as "a continuum, which is always in need of furnishing".
 Through the grounding of this concept, "Praz takes the idea of the inhabiting subject, and the interior and its decoration, as pre-given concepts for the construction of this history, not ones that have emerged out of particular historical conditions", thus meaning that the furniture, the home and the interior all act as a "representational evocation" of the individual that resides in the home, reflecting the "character or the personality of the occupant".
 Ultimately, Praz challenges the concept of interior design and decoration, highlighting how the individual completely influences how the layout and decoration of their house will be presented.
 The concept that the interior is a personal reflection of the individual is personally manifested in his spatial autobiography The House of Life.
 The concepts and documentation style that was presented in An Illustrated History of Interior Decoration have been continued and challenged through later design writings by other critics and historians.